G-Code Programming

 M49

-M48 M-code: Disable Manual Feedrate Override
+M48 M-code: Prevent changes to the Manual Feedrate Override value

-M49 M-code: Enable Manual Feedrate Override
+M49 M-code: Allow changes to the Manual Feedrate Override value

-Custom G-codes and M-codes
+Custom G-Codes and M-Codes

 You can add custom G-codes and M-codes to the G-codes and M-codes in the Aerotech G-code dialect.
 With custom G-codes and M-codes, you can use G-code syntax to execute a custom AeroScript routine.

-Defining Custom G-codes and M-codes
+Defining Custom G-Codes and M-Codes

 Use the syntax that follows to define a custom G-code or M-code.